Incorporating Arbitrary Matrix Group Equivariance into KANs: Related Works

-\paragraph{Equivariant networks.} Equivariant networks have gained significant attention in recent years due to their ability to respect and leverage symmetries in data.
-GCNNs \citep{cohen2016group} embed discrete group equivariance into traditional CNNs through group convolutions.
-Steerable CNNs \citep{cohen2016steerable} introduce steerable filters, which provide a more flexible and efficient way to achieve equivariance compared with GCNNs.
-Subsequently, SFCNNs \citep{weiler2018learning} and E(2)-equivariant steerable CNNs \citep{weiler2019general} extend GCNNs and steerable CNNs to continuous group equivariance, while 3D Steerable CNNs \citep{weiler20183d} extend these models to 3D volumetric data.
-On the other hand, some works use partial differential operators (PDOs) to construct equivariant networks \citep{shen2020pdo,shen2021pdo,shen2022pdo,he2022neural,li2024affine}.
-Based on these theoretical frameworks, equivariant networks are widely applied in various fields, such as mathematics \citep{zhao2022integrating}, physics \citep{wang2020incorporating}, biochemistry \citep{bekkers2018roto,winkels2019pulmonary,graham2020dense}, and others.
+Equivariant networks have gained significant attention in recent years due to their ability to respect and leverage symmetries in data.
+GCNNs \cite{cohen2016group} embed discrete group equivariance into traditional CNNs through group convolutions.
+Steerable CNNs \cite{cohen2017steerable} introduce steerable filters, which provide a more flexible and efficient way to achieve equivariance compared with GCNNs.
+Subsequently, SFCNNs \cite{weiler2018learning} and E(2)-equivariant steerable CNNs \cite{weiler2019general} extend GCNNs and steerable CNNs to continuous group equivariance, while 3D Steerable CNNs \cite{weiler20183d} extend these models to 3D volumetric data.
+On the other hand, some works use partial differential operators (PDOs) to construct equivariant networks \cite{shen2020pdo,shen2021pdo,shen2022pdo,he2022neural,li2024affine,li2025affine}.
+Furthermore, equivariant self-supervised learning \cite{wang2020self,dangovski2022equivariant,lee2022self,garrido2023self,gupta2024structuring} has also achieved outstanding results.
+Based on these theoretical frameworks, equivariant networks are widely applied in various fields, such as mathematics \cite{zhao2023integrating}, physics \cite{wang2021incorporating,hu2025symmetry}, biochemistry \cite{bekkers2018roto,winkels2019pulmonary,graham2020dense}, and others.
+EMLP \cite{finzi2021practical} embeds matrix group equivariance into MLPs layerwise, which we discuss in detail in \cref{sec:emlp}.